Questions and answers #519

 Looking forward to seeing you all in Rīgā!

-#3 Updated by Veronika Stemme over 2 years ago
+#3 Updated by Veronika Stemme almost 3 years ago

 In Sweden the procedure codes AAL00 (NCSP AAXC20) ‘Endovascular occlusion due to intracranial aneurysm’ and AAL20 (NCSP AAXC22) ‘Endovascular occlusion due to intracranial A-V malformation’ lead to DRG A04N (NDMS-DRG 001CN) ‘Intervention of intracranial vascular abnormality or infarction’ or A08 (NDMS-DRG 001B) ‘Other intracranial vascular surgery’ dependent on diagnosis.
 Cases with ICD-10-code I67.1 Cerebral aneurysm, not ruptured will go to DRG A04 and cases with ICD-10-code in I60 Subarachnoid haemorrhage or I61 Intracerebral haemorrhage go to DRG A08.
 We think this gives acceptable medical description and the coding/DRG-grouping is supported by Swedish cost data.